OutSystems/cloud-connector/README.md

     For example, http://admin:password@my-server.com:8081
             or: socks://admin:password@my-server.com:1080

     --header, Set a custom header in the form "HeaderName: HeaderContent".
-    Can be used multiple times. (e.g --header "Foo: Bar" --header "Hello: World")
+    Specify the Token displayed on the Portal in using token as HeaderName.

     --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).